madgik/exareme2/exaflow/algorithms/README.md

 Following, there is a general example of how we would test any algorithm.
 Bear in mind, this is an example that serves to guide the developer to create a similar example, using mostly the logic of the test, not the code.
 The purpose is to outline the major areas that should be tested in each algorithm to ensure the algorithm developed will yield the proper results without retesting robust components.

+Note: The code blocks below are illustrative pseudo-code.
+Replace the placeholder client/server imports with the actual modules under `exaflow/algorithms/flower/<algorithm>/` (for example, `logistic_regression_fedaverage_flower/client.py` and `server.py`).

 ______________________________________________________________________

 ## Test Client (Generic)